All 13 Bleach Arcs in Order (Including Recaps)

 Episodes: 64-109

 The third Bleach arc is The Bount arc.
-The first part tells us about the first movements of the enemy, who are a group of people who have special powers, which consist of devouring human souls to live forever and not grow old, they call themselves Bount.
-The Bount are characterized by having a Doll which is equivalent to the Zanpakutō of the Shinigami, these differ because they are mostly pets in addition to having a liberated form and personality.
+The first part tells us about the first movements of the enemy, who are a group of people who have special powers, which consist of devouring human souls to live forever and not grow old.
+They call themselves Bounts.
+The Bounts are characterized by having a Doll, which is equivalent to the Zanpakutō of the Shinigami.
+These differ because they are mostly pets in addition to having a liberated form and personality.

-The Bount are the new antagonists of this Saga, which are led by Jin Kariya who hates the Shinigami and also has a past closely related to them.
+The Bount are the new antagonists of this Saga, which are led by Jin Kariya, who hates the Shinigami and has a closely related past.
 His main objective is Uryu Ishida, the last of the living Quincys, who will plow to obtain it at all costs, but he will be helped by his friend Ichigo Kurosaki, Orihime Inoue, and Yasutora Sado.
-Who will also appear will be the three modified souls Ririn, Kurōdo, and Noba that will have the participation of Rukia and Renji.

 RELATED: